holochain/holochain/docs/specs/src/hwp_1_intro.md

-Axiom 2 arises from the insight that systems for successful large scale coordination demand the property of anti-fragility, that is, they must perform better under perturbation[^2].
+Axiom 2 arises from the insight that systems for successful large scale coordination demand the property of anti-fragility, that is, they must perform better under perturbation[^antifragile].
 Coordination happens in the context of fundamentally dynamic environments in which the coordinating elements are changed by the fact of their coordination.
 Coordination is a co-evolutionary context.
 We claim by this axiom that what meets the